Looking for how to get better at math, keep reading this article till the end?

 Math is a subject that is based completely on formulas and one of the big mistakes that many students make is that they solve problems without learning the formulas.

-While solving the problems when students need formulas they take help from their book or notebook.
+While solving problems when students need formulas they take help from their books or notebook.
 Remember, you study any chapters in math, your first step should be to understand the concepts and then learn formulas.

 Why it is important so?